Get In-depth Biotech Coverage with Timmerman Report.

-Don’t people die up there?
+Don’t people die on Everest?
 Yes.
-Avalanches, earthquakes, and rockfalls do happen.
+Avalanches, earthquakes, and rockfalls are objective hazards that can happen.
 The death rate was 1.9% between 2000 and 2015, lowered by improved weather forecasting technology.

 How much of the money raised is going to cancer research?
-There are costs to the climb, like any fundraising event.
-But I have already secured sponsorship to cover all the climbing costs.
-I’m also paying for all my personal expenses — primarily the flight to Kathmandu, extra climbing gear, and journalistic labor for Timmerman Report while I’m away.
-That means all the donations collected will go directly toward supporting cancer research at Fred Hutch.
+I secured sponsorship to cover all the climbing fees.
+I’m also paying for all my personal expenses — the flight to Kathmandu, extra climbing gear, personal training, and journalistic labor for Timmerman Report while I’m away.
+All the donations collected will go directly toward supporting cancer research at Fred Hutch.